-10-10-6: IN LIEW SUBSTITUTIONS FOR OPEN SPACE REQUIREMENTS
+10-10-6: IN LIEU SUBSTITUTIONS FOR OPEN SPACE REQUIREMENTS

 - A. Purpose: The city finds that land in other locations may be substituted for open pace requirements where it is advantageous to preserve important land.
-For this purpose, the City may allow a developer to develop land required for open space if equivalent or greater land is identified and situated in another location and acceptable to the city (referred to as "in lieu substitutions" or "in lieu open space substitutions" hereafter). - B. Approval Required Prior to Recordation: Recordation of a final plat for a subdivision utilizing an approved density bonus and an in lieu substitution may not occur until in lieu substitutions are approved, finalized and effective. - C. Hazardous Lands Not Acceptable: An application for a density bonus and for an in lieu substitution may be approved, for open space land in another location, only when such proposed in lieu substitution of open space land is absent hazards to development such as, but not limited to, steep slopes, geologic hazards, unstable soils, floodplains, wetlands, riparian areas or water source protection areas.
+For this purpose, developers may choose to receive additional density bonuses or to develop land required for open space if equivalent or greater land is identified and stituted in another location and acceptable to the city (referred to as "in lieu substitutions" or "in lieu open space substitutions" hereafter). - B. Approval Required Prior to Recordation: Recordation of a final plat for a subdivision utilizing an approved density bonus and an in lieu substitution may not occur until in lieu substitutions are approved, finalized and effective. - C. Hazardous Lands Not Acceptable: An application for a density bonus and for an in lieu substitution may be approved, for open space land in another location, only when such proposed in lieu substitution of open space land is absent hazards to development such as, but not limited to, steep slopes, geologic hazards, unstable soils, floodplains, wetlands, riparian areas or water source protection areas.
 In no case shall such hazardous lands be used for the original development density or the bonus density.
 Where agricultural land is being substituted, equally productive or more productive agricultural land must be substituted.